 Be sure you have internet access on July 25th to register for your courses.
 Cyber Advising begins on July 11th and lasts until the 24th.
 During this time, you should be building a course plan in APR 2.
-Check your SLU email.
+Check your SLU email for news and updates.

 By the time you receive our e-mail in early to mid-July, you will know a lot about your fall semester, including your FYP course, your FYP academic advisor, and your housing.
 Nonetheless, you still need to make a course plan by choosing a complete fall schedule.
 In the first year a full schedule is normally 4.5 units per semester because the FYP and FYS count for 1.5 units each.
 Students wishing to take two science courses with labs in addition to one other course and the FYP may carry a load of 5.0 units.
 Some science students elect not to take a fourth course because a course load including two science courses with labs and the FYP counts as 4.0 units.
 Courses typically count for 1 unit.
 Students on financial aid must carry a full course load of a minimum of 3.5 units and a maximum of 5.0 units for first year students taking biology and chemistry with labs.

 On July 11th, using your SLU network username and password, you will be able to access our Academic Planning and Registration (APR 2) system.
 APR 2 is the on-line system that allows you to: